 - Teach kids never to enter a stranger’s home or car

 - Review with kids how to call 9-1-1

 - Stay on sidewalks in neighborhoods you know

 - Use reflective tape or stickers on costumes

 - Use flashlights and glow sticks for visibility

 - Stay in well-lit areas and avoid dark houses

 Horowitz Law is a law firm representing victims and survivors of sexual abuse.
-If you or a loved one was sexually abused, raped or sexually molested contact our law firm at 888-283-9922 or send an e-mail to sexual abuse lawyer Adam Horowitz at [email protected] for a free consultation.
+If you or a loved one was sexually abused, raped, or sexually molested, please contact our law firm at 888-283-9922 or send an e-mail to sexual abuse lawyer Adam Horowitz at [email protected] for a free consultation.